ACE-UCHIHA/Packets-Tryhackme-writeup/Packets-writeup/README.md

 #### Q2: When was the last packet captured?
 (Format : Year-Month-Date Hours:Minutes:Seconds)

-This is similar to the Q1 all you have to do is just naviagte to the bottom of the list and select the last packet and look for the dat & time like you did in the Q1.
+This is similar to the Q1 all you have to do is just naviagte to the bottom of the list and select the last packet and look for the date & time like you did in the Q1.
 <img src="/Packets-writeup/img/img3.PNG"><br>

 #### Q3: How many packets were captured?

-To see how many packets were captured you have look at the bottom of you're wiresahrk UI thre is a status bar there.
-There you should see how many packets are there and many the displayed.
+To see how many packets were captured you have look at the bottom of you're wiresahrk UI there is a status bar there.
+There you should see how many packets are there and how many are displayed.
 <img src="/Packets-writeup/img/img4.PNG"><br>

 #### Q4: What is the SHA256 hash of the file?